bateyt/anth454eou/syllabus.md

 Through assigned readings and classroom discussions, students will investigate a range of theoretical propositions concerning such topics as agency, gender, structure, subjectivity, power, culture, and the politics of representation.
 We will approach each theoretical perspective or proposition on three levels: (1) in terms of its analytical or explanatory power for understanding human behavior and the social world; (2) in the context of the social and historical circumstances in which they were produced; and (3) as contributions to ongoing dialogues and debate.

-### Required Texts
+## Required Texts
 - Erickson, Paul A., and Liam D. Murphy, eds. _Readings for a history of anthropological theory_, 4th edition.
 University of Toronto Press, 2013.

-Many additional readings will be assigned and made available through [Blackboard](http://blackboard.eou.edu/). **If you have never used Blackboard---or, even if you have and could use a refresher---you should check out [EOU's Blackboard resources and tutorials](http://www.eou.edu/bb/).**
+Some additional readings may be assigned and will be made available in [Canvas](https://eou.instructure.com/login). **If you haven't yet used Canvas---or, even if you have and need help or additional resources---check out [EOU's "Student Resources for Canvas" page](https://www.eou.edu/lms/student-resources/).**

-### Learning Outcomes
+## Learning Outcomes
 Upon successful completion of this course, students should be able to do the following:

 1. Explain/discuss some of the general theories that have shaped the discipline of anthropology.